casualcore/casual-quarkus/graceful-shutdown.md

 It uses standard, low-overhead JCA connection acquisition (`getConnection()`) to verify if the pool is available ( `connected`) and if so, if it is marked as `disconnecting`.
 If true, or if connection acquisition fails, it safely evicts the pool from the active routing rotation.

-Any non `XA` calls fails on the client side.
+Any non-`XA` calls fails on the client side.

 ### The Wire-Settle Delay (casual.shutdown.wire-settle-delay-ms)

 Because the validation bean in a connected client operates on a 1-second resolution, the SIGTERM:ed application executes a deliberate fixed pause before evaluating its transaction registries.

-Configured by default to `1500ms`, this pause guarantees that the connected clients have completed at least one full validation loop tick, successfully locking the gate against new service traffic before the SIGMTERM:ed application starts its transaction drain.
+Configured by default to `1500ms`, this pause guarantees that the connected clients have completed at least one full validation loop tick, successfully locking the gate against new service traffic before the SIGTERM:ed application starts its transaction drain.

 ### Transaction drainage